bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 5 HTML Forms and Tables.md

 3. <h1></h1> element --> Main header on a page
 4. <img> element --> Embeds an image
 5. <form> element --> Represents a form.
 It is more a shell or container than anything.
 It also dictates where the form data is submitted.
-	--> <input> The input element is extremely versatile and is used to create a variety of different form controls.
+6. <input> The input element is extremely versatile and is used to create a variety of different form controls.
 It is used to create interactive controls for web-based forms.
 The TYPE attribute dramatically alters the input's behavior and appearance.
-	--> <label> The label element represents a caption for an item in the user interface (usually a form) --> <button> The button element represents a clickable button used to submit forms.
+	--> <label> This input label element represents a caption for an item in the user interface (usually a form) --> <button> This input button element represents a clickable button used to submit forms.
-	--><name> This attribute refers to the value of the input that tells the server what to look for.
+	--><name> This input attribute refers to the value of the input that tells the server what to look for.
 It is very important for labeling.
+	--><checkbox> This input element type is rendered by default as boxes that are checked when activated.
+	--><radio> This input element is used in collets of radio buttons describing a set of related options.
+Only one can be selected at a time.
+Must add value in order to properly identify the selected value.
+	--><select> This element works with another element to create a drop-down menu.